Basic Zucchini Bread Recipe

 Zucchini Bread is the perfect gift to give.
 Make it for the family, take it to a friend, neighbor, or someone who just needs a little bit of love.

-Tuesday is a good day to remind of us of the small things that are good for our souls.
+Today is a good day to remind of us of the small things that are good for our souls.
 For our family, it’s all about connection.
-Even on a weeknight, hosting on a Tuesday night is just as good as a weekend.
+Even on a weeknight, hosting is just as good as a weekend.
 So tonight we’re having friends over for a very simple meal.

 I’ve been reading a lot about hospitality lately.
 There is no magical formula to follow, except that LOVE is key.
 To simply love people—to make them feel warm and welcome, wherever that may be.